 - Lack of lightbulbs

-This tank is for all the folks out there that just have to show their originality in every bit of their life, including their home and their fish tank.
+Veptek 40 Gallon Acrylic is one of the biggest bow front aquariums that has all the equipment included.
 This piece is obviously made to capture everyone’s attention and bring it to this special and unmatched design.
 It captures elements from all tank forms out there and puts them together to create a 40 gallon tank that can be your new obsession.

-It’s big, it’s shiny and beautiful and constructed of strong and durable acrylic.
-It’s got a built-in feeding tube for ease and in the box, you get the filter, the pump, another pump for air and a bio ball.
-There are endless possibilities with this one and if you’re bold enough you can put it right in the centre of your living room and use it as the main decor piece.
+It’s big, it’s shiny and beautiful, and constructed of strong and durable acrylic.
+It’s got a built-in feeding tube for ease and in the box, you get the filter, the pump, another pump for air, and a bio ball.
+There are endless possibilities with this one and if you’re bold enough you can put it right in the center of your living room and use it as the main decor piece.

 - Dimensions: 31.5 x 13 x 59 inches